Overview

 Plan Versions Stored on Mobile

-Set how many Plan versions should be available on your mobile devices to optimize storage space.
+Set the number of Plan versions that should be accessible on your mobile devices to optimize storage space.

 Note: The following article explains everything about selective synchronization: Introduction to Selective Syncing